sysgears/apollo-universal-starter-kit/docs/gettingStarted.md

   builders: {
     web: {
       //...
-      enabled: false // Set to true to enable building the Angular application },
+      enabled: false // Set to true to enable the Angular application },
     test: {
       //...